jbconway/INST377FinalProject/docs/DeveloperManual.md

 ## In the future, we hope to...
-- add user authentication and a way to log in to track user recipes
+- add user authentication and a way to log in to track users saved recipes
 - improve the search element by expanding to not just ingredients but recommended recipes
 - have the api key be hidden and increase the number of api requests allowed